digisavvy/some-like-it-neat/README.md

    **_(note - you may have to run the following commands as admin or sudo)_**

   * **Install Gulp** — Open a command prompt/terminal and navigate to your theme's root directory and run this command: `npm install` - This installs all the necessary Gulp plugins to help with task automation such as Sass compiling and browser-sync!
 You'll need to run this step on each of your projects, going forward.
-  * **Install Bower** - In the command prompt/terminal run this command: `npm install -g bower`.
-This installs Bower (the -g flag installs globally, not just in the current directory, super friends).
-Your only need to do this step once.
-  * **Install Bower Dependencies** - There are Sass and Js packages that are required by Some Like it Neat.
-To get them run this command: `bower install` - This will install the theme's dependencies such as bourbon, neat, flexnav etc.

  * #### Set your project configuration in Gulpfile.js!!
 _Be sure to go into gulpfile.js and setup the project configuration variables._